simon-katz/nomis-electric-clojure-mode/README.md

 - Does not apply a color to regions that may be either client or server.

+- Provides an extension mechanism so that you can teach the mode about user-land binding macros.

 The mode analyses each Electric function separately — it does not look at the call tree.
 So regions of code that are not colored may in fact always run on one site.